The Go programming language is an open source project to make programmers more productive.

 Instructions for downloading and installing the Go compilers, tools, and libraries.

 An interactive introduction to Go in three sections.
 The first section covers basic syntax and data structures; the second discusses methods and interfaces; and the third introduces Go's concurrency primitives.
 Each section concludes with a few exercises so you can practice what you've learned.
-You can take the tour online or install it locally.
+You can take the tour online or install it locally with:

 A document that gives tips for writing clear, idiomatic Go code.
 A must read for any new Go programmer.
 It augments the tour and the language specification, both of which should be read first.